 When it comes to insurance coverage, things can get a little bit more complicated.
 For instance, let’s say you represented to your insurance company that you wear a helmet while riding a motorcycle.
 However, during the accident, you fail to do so.
 It’s possible that you not wearing a helmet during your motorcycle accident could be a basis for your insurance company to deny you coverage.

 If you or a loved one has sustained injuries in a Florida motorcycle accident, call the experienced legal team of personal injury lawyers at Lawlor, White & Murphey.
 We will be more than happy to schedule a free initial consultation to discuss your case.

 You can also fill out this online contact form, and we will respond promptly to your inquiry.
 Even if you are still recovering from your motorcycle accident and unable to come into our offices, we can come to you.
-Our attorneys are available to travel to visit you in the hospital or your home, if you prefer.
+Our Fort Lauderdale Motorcycle Accident Lawyers are available to travel to visit you in the hospital or your home, if you prefer.